anohbajhd/anohbajhd.github.io/content/posts/webdev.md

 +++

-Web development is all about building digital experiences—from simple websites to complex applications.
+Web development is all about building digital experiences; from simple websites to complex applications.
 But behind every site you visit lies a combination of two powerful sides: the frontend and the backend.

-In this blog, we’ll walk you through the core building blocks of each side.
-This isn’t a tutorial—it’s a clarity-first breakdown of each element so you can understand what it does, and why it's important.
+In this blog, we’ll walk through the core building blocks of each side.
+This isn’t a tutorial, it’s a clarity-first breakdown of each element so you can understand what it does, and why it's important.

 ## Frontend: What Users See and Interact With
 The frontend is the part of a website or web application that users directly experience.
 It includes everything from layout and buttons to animations and form interactions.

 ### HTML – The Structure
 HTML (HyperText Markup Language) forms the basic structure of every web page.
-It organizes content using tags—like paragraphs, headings, links, and images—so the browser knows what to display and where.
+It organizes content using tags; like paragraphs, headings, links, and images, so the browser knows what to display and where.

 ### CSS – The Style
 CSS (Cascading Style Sheets) adds styling to HTML.
 It controls how things look—colors, spacing, fonts, responsiveness, and more.
 Without CSS, all websites would look like plain black-and-white documents.